gaijin213/DroidMirrorEasy/README.md

 That's the whole trick — scrcpy + adb already do the heavy lifting; this app makes it a one-scan experience and adds notifications.

 ---

-## Windows

-Planned.
-The Windows version will bundle everything and use native toasts.
-Not done yet.

----